20 FAQs people ask about your responsibilities as a director.

 There is no legal requirement for any qualifications except in certain specific businesses (eg investment companies).

-Almost anyone can be a director, including both individuals and other limited companies.
-Exceptions include the company's auditor, people who have been disqualified from acting as a director by the courts, undischarged bankrupts (who would need permission from the court) and anyone under the age of 16 (although an under-age individual can still acquire liabilities if they act as a director or as a shadow director – see 19 – before they are 16).
+At the moment almost anyone can be a director, including both individuals and (for the time being - although the government plans to abolish corporate directors, see below) other limited companies.
+Exceptions include the company's auditor, people who have been officially disqualified from acting as a director in the UK and elsewhere, undischarged bankrupts (who would need permission from the court) and anyone under the age of 16 (although an under-age individual can still acquire liabilities if they act as a director or as a shadow director - see 19 - before they are 16).

 There is also an obligation for every company to have at least one natural person serving as a director.

 Generally, a director is required to comply with certain legal duties when acting as a director, and these duties are owed to the company rather than the shareholders.
 Statutory directors' duties were introduced under the Companies Act 2006.
-These are similar to the previous duties, but it is worth taking legal advice to ensure none of your current practices, policies and procedures could lead to breaches.
+These are similar to the previous duties but, if you haven't already done so, it is worth taking legal advice to ensure none of your current practices, policies and procedures could lead to breaches.
 The duties are:

 The government has said that, for a trading company, 'success' will usually mean 'long-term increase in value'.
 It has also said, however, that it is for the directors to decide what constitutes success for their particular company and that the courts, in any action against a director for breach of duty, should be reluctant to substitute their judgement for that of the directors.
 The Companies Act specifies a (non-exhaustive) list of factors the directors must take into account in order to show that they are promoting the success of the company, including: